 Chevrolet Astro 1995 – 2005

 This one is for the hipsters looking for a tiny home.
 Remove the rear seats from an Astro van and voilà – you have an abode on wheels.
-A quick Google search returns tons of examples of Astro vans that have been fitted with beds, skylights and anything else you’d want in a living quarters.
+A quick Google search returns tons of examples of Chevrolet Astro vans that have been fitted with beds, skylights and anything else you’d want in a living quarters.
 Best of all, the Astro – and its doppelganger the GMC Safari – can be had with all-wheel drive.
 And, because they’re so ugly, you can pick one up for under a grand.

 Ford Crown Victoria 1998 – 2012

-Cops doesn’t uses Crown Vics anymore, but the majority of drivers don’t seem to recognize that.
+Cops doesn’t use Crown Vics anymore, but the majority of drivers don’t seem to recognize that.
 Ford’s old four-door still strikes fear in the heart of many motorists.
 As a result, traffic parts like the great seas for a Crown Victoria.
 Very handy for your daily commute.
 Plus, the big Fords pack a powerful V8 engines and rear wheel drive, making them a blast to drive.

 Ford Explorer 1995 – 2001

 Many people refer to it as an Exploder rather than Explorer, but Ford’s midsize SUV has a lot going for it.
 First and foremost is its price.
 Other than the Explorer, there aren’t many four-wheel drive SUVs you can get for under $1,000.
 But the bottom line isn’t the only great thing about the second generation Exploder (err, Explorer).
 These rigs were offered with the 4.0L V6 engine, which is very stout.
 They also came with options like leather seating and power accessories, so you can traverse the backroads in style and comfort.
+It’s easily one of the best SUVs for sale in this price range.

 Ford Mustang 1994 – 2004